danhtrinhdevelopermay/BackendMXH/replit.md

 - **Custom Alert System**: Global, customizable, animated modal-based alert system with various types (success, error, warning, info).
 - **iOS-Style Gaussian Blur Modals**: All modals feature a Gaussian blur backdrop using `expo-blur` for an enhanced visual aesthetic.
 - **Verified Badge**: Displays for verified users across various lists and search results.
+- **Aspect Ratio Media Display**: Images and videos are displayed with their original aspect ratio (no cropping or distortion).
+Media dimensions are stored in database and used to calculate aspect ratio for proper display.

 ### Frontend Architecture (React Native + Expo)
 The mobile application uses React Native with Expo SDK.
 Navigation is handled by React Navigation (Stack and Bottom Tab navigators), and UI components are built with React Native Paper.
 State management primarily uses React Context API.
 Axios manages HTTP requests, Expo SecureStore provides secure token storage, and Expo Image Picker and Expo AV handle media.